webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

     14.3 Clipping paths
         14.3.1 Introduction
         14.3.2 The initial clipping path
-        14.3.3 The ‘overflow’ and ‘clip’ properties
+        14.3.3 The 'overflow' and 'clip' properties
-        14.3.4 Clip to viewport vs. clip to ‘viewBox’ 14.3.5 Establishing a new clipping path: the ‘clipPath’ element 14.3.6 Clipping paths, geometry, and pointer events 14.4 Masking
+        14.3.4 Clip to viewport vs. clip to 'viewBox' 14.3.5 Establishing a new clipping path: the 'clipPath' element 14.3.6 Clipping paths, geometry, and pointer events 14.4 Masking
-    14.5 Object and group opacity: the ‘opacity’ property 14.6 DOM interfaces
+    14.5 Object and group opacity: the 'opacity' property 14.6 DOM interfaces
         14.6.1 Interface SVGClipPathElement
         14.6.2 Interface SVGMaskElement